iamigui/jira-issue-to-markdown/README.md

 # Jira Issue to Markdown Action

 This action allows you to retrieve Jira `DONE` subtasks from an issue and generate a markdown file with release notes, including detailed issue and subtask information.

+> [!WARNING]
+>
-The branch name must match the pattern used in Jira.
+> The branch name must match the pattern used in Jira.
 Refer to [Inputs](#inputs) for more information.

 ## Features